JimLynx/Channel-Lead-Resources/README.md

 > - Footer with useful links and social media links
 > - Contact Form
 >
-> ### Features Left to Implement when skills develop
+> ### Features Left to Implement
 >
 > - Integrate with Slack
 > - Scalability - Vision to use the project as an open-source project for Code Instutute Students & Alumni to add and improve features.
 This could be a good project for a Hackathon event.
-> - Review/Rating of individual resource posts
+> - Review/Rating of individual resource posts (i.e. like/star rating option).
+For current scope, the review via contact form will suffice.

 ---